intelsdi-x/snap-plugin-collector-snmp/README.md

  retries | uint | - | v1,v2c,v3 | 1 | no | Number of connection retries
  timeout | int | -  | v1,v2c,v3 | 5 | no | SNMP request timeout in seconds

- Notice that *retries* and *timeout* and also *interval* in task manifest must be adjusted to SNMP agent responsiveness, unsuitable values of these parameters could cause problems with metrics collection (some metrics could be missing).
+ *WARNING:* Notice that `retries` and `timeout` and also `interval` in Task Manifest files must be adjusted to SNMP agent responsiveness.
+Unsuitable values of these parameters could cause problems with metrics collection (some metrics could be missing).

-### Task manifest
+### Task Manifest

-Exemplary task manifest (more examples in [examples/tasks/] (https://github.com/intelsdi-x/snap-plugin-collector-snmp/blob/master/examples/tasks/)):
+Example Task Manifest (more examples in [examples/tasks/] (https://github.com/intelsdi-x/snap-plugin-collector-snmp/blob/master/examples/tasks/)):
 ```
 {
   "version": 1,